LuanGrod/LuanGrod/README.md

 </details>

 <details>
-    <summary> 😉 I’m looking to collaborate with you in your company </summary>
+    <summary> 😉 I’m looking forward to collaborate with you in your company </summary>
     <ul>
         <li> Open to proposals as an intern in any of the Tech areas
         <li> Please hire me